egm000/scripts/README.md

-Compiles a list of installed apps from apt, snap, flatpak
+backup_apps.sh:  compiles a list of installed apps from apt, snap, flatpak